 Actually I thought it was going to be a mini Australia, but I didn’t realise how wrong I could be.
 New Zealand is little paradise of its own and one of the most amazing countries I have ever been too.

 Wellington Expat Advice

 Wellington is so laid back and yes it’s small, but that is one of the good things about it.

-The people are so friendly (Kiwi’s in general) and I have made some ‘sweet’ friends here.
-Wellington in the sun is unreal; it is pretty much built on a mountain side, so the views aren’t too bad either.
+The people are so friendly and I have made some great friends here.
+Wellington in the sun is unreal.
+It is pretty much built on a mountain side, so the views aren’t too bad either.

 Name your favourite hang-out spot?

-I’ll answer this question honestly, Courtney Place, it’s full of bars and nice restaurants; this is pretty much where everyone goes for a night out.
-(Although they hate to admit it).
+Courtney Place.
+It’s full of bars and nice restaurants and is pretty much where everyone goes for a night out.

 What is your biggest daily challenge?